Suvarnabhumi Airport: Sky Lane Cycle Track

-In December 2015, Airports of Thailand introduced Sky Lane (สกายเลน), a cycling track around the Suvarnabhumi airport perimeter.
-The entrance to Sky Lane is located in the northeastern corner of the airport area.
+In December 2015, Airports of Thailand introduced the Sky Lane (สกายเลน), a cycling track around the Suvarnabhumi airport perimeter.
+The entrance to the Sky Lane is located in the northeastern corner of the airport area.
 Cyclists can bring their bicycles and bike here for free.
-The Sky Lane is a controlled-access, one-direction, two-lane track built only for cycling, so the riders can be ensured that they won't be bothered by any vehicle.
+The Sky Lane is a controlled-access, one-direction, two-lane track built only for cycling, so the riders can be ensured that they will not be bothered by any vehicle.
 The Sky Lane's length is 23.5 km, making it the longest in Asia.
 Sky Lane's facilities, which are specially designed for cyclists, include medical facilities, shops, food & beverage, track, parking lot and a rest area.
 The entrance gate is open from 06:00 to 18:00.